elbernante/nerve-segmentation/README.md

 Ultrasound Nerve Segmentation
 =============================

-Semantic image segmentation of ultrasound images to identify Brachial Plexus
+Semantic image segmentation of a collection of nerves called Brachial Plexus in ultrasound images

 ### Environment Requirements